zbentley/classeur-downloader/README.md

 [Classeur](http://classeur.io/) is an online writing and collaboration platform by the authors of [StackEdit](https://stackedit.io/).
 Documents created and shared within Classeur are stored in HTML local storage and in Classeur's cloud/servers. `classeur-downloader` can be used to download files and folders out of Classeur and onto a local filesystem.

-This module is built around [classeur-api-client](zbentley.github.io/classeur-api-client).
+This module is built around [classeur-api-client](zbentley.github.io/classeur-api-client/versions/latest).

 # Documentation and Sources

-Documentation for this module is available on [GitHub pages](http://zbentley.github.io/classeur-api-client/versions/latest/module-classeur-api-client.html).
-For documentation on older or unreleased package versions, go [here](http://zbentley.github.io/classeur-api-client).
+Documentation for this module (both the module API and the `cldownload` script) is available on [GitHub pages](http://zbentley.github.io/classeur-downloader/versions/latest).
+For documentation on older or unreleased package versions, go [here](http://zbentley.github.io/classeur-downloader).

-Source code for this package is avaiable at [https://github.com/zbentley/classeur-api-client](https://github.com/zbentley/classeur-api-client).
+Source code for this package is avaiable at [https://github.com/zbentley/classeur-downloader](https://github.com/zbentley/classeur-downloader).

 # Installation